Kurdaitcha: Kurdaitcha shoes

 Europeans also used the name kurdaitcha (or kadaitcha) to refer to a distinctive type of oval feathered shoes, apparently worn by the kurdaitcha (man).
 The Indigenous names for these shoes are interlinia in northern Australia and intathurta in the south.
 The soles are made of emu feathers, and the uppers of human hair or animal fur.
-Most of the early European descriptions state that human blood was used as the principal binding agent; however Kim Akerman noted that although human blood might indeed have been used to charge the shoes with magical power, it is likely felting was actually the main method used to bind the parts together.
+Most of the early European descriptions state that human blood was used as the principal binding agent; however Kim Akerman noted that although human blood might indeed have been used to charge the shoes with magical power (turning invisible), it is likely felting was the main method used to bind the parts together.
 The upper surface is covered with a net woven from human hair.
 An opening in the centre allows the foot to be inserted.

 In some instances the shoes were allowed to be seen by women and children; in others, it was taboo for anyone but an adult man to see them.
 When not in use they were kept wrapped in kangaroo skin or hidden in a sacred place.
 Although they were permitted to be used more than once, they usually did not last more than one journey.
 When in use, they were decorated with lines of white and pink down and were said to leave no tracks.

-Spencer and Gillen noted that the genuine kurdaitcha shoe has a small opening on one side where a dislocated little toe can be inserted.
+Spencer and Gillen noted that the genuine kurdaitcha shoe has a small opening on one side where a dislocated big toe can be inserted.

 In 1896 Patrick Byrne, a self-taught anthropologist at Charlotte Waters telegraph station, published a paper entitled "Note on the customs connected with the use of so-called kurdaitcha shoes of Central Australia" in the Proceedings of the Royal Society of Victoria.
 The paper was described as a "...careful piecing together of kurdaitcha revenge technique from accounts obtained from old men in the Charlotte Waters area in 1892".

 Aboriginal people also began to make kurdaitcha shoes for sale to Europeans, and Spencer and Gillen noted seeing ones that were in fact far too small to have actually been worn.
-Until the 1970s these shoes were a popular craft item, made to sell to visitors to many sites in the central and western desert areas of Australia.
+Until the 1970s these shoes were a popular craft item, made to sell to visitors to many sites in the central and Western Desert areas of Australia.